What Is Therapy For Antisocial Personality Disorder?

 Treating antisocial personality disorder

-Treatment options for ASPD vary depending on the individual's needs.
-It is important to note that there is no one treatment strategy that is known to be effective for individuals with ASPD.
-The exact cause of ASPD is unknown, but it may result from various underlying factors unique to each individual.
+It is important to note that there is no one treatment strategy that is known to be effective for people with ASPD.
+The exact cause of antisocial personality disorder is unknown, but it may result from various underlying factors unique to each individual.
+For example, the Diagnostic and Statistical Manual of Mental Disorders makes it clear that conduct disorder is a precursor to antisocial personality disorder.
+Because of this connection, children and adolescents with conduct disorder are more likely to develop ASPD.
+But there are several other genetic, biological, and environmental influences that can contribute to the development of antisocial personality disorder.
 Understanding these factors can lead to more personally tailored treatment strategies.

 In some cases, medications may be prescribed to help manage symptoms and conditions that occur alongside ASPD.
-These symptoms can be similar to those experienced with conditions like anxiety or depression.
+These symptoms can be similar to those experienced with conditions like anxiety, bipolar disorder, and depression.
 In other cases, CBT or anger and violence management might be used to help individuals gain insight into their condition and learn strategies for managing it more effectively.

 Getty